Cisinski model structure

-In higher category theory in mathematics, a Cisinski model structure is a special kind of model structure on topoi.
+In higher category theory in mathematics, a Cisinski model structure is a special kind of model structure on Grothendieck topoi.
 In homotopical algebra, the category of simplicial sets is of particular interest.
 Cisinski model structures are named after Denis-Charles Cisinski, who introduced them in 2001.
 His work is based on unfinished ideas presented by Alexander Grothendieck in his script Pursuing Stacks from 1983.

 Definition

 A cofibrantly generated model structure on a topos, for the cofibrations are exactly the monomorphisms, is called a Cisinski model structure.
 Cofibrantly generated means that there are small sets $I$ and $J$ of morphisms, on which the small object argument can be applied, so that they generate all cofibrations and trivial cofibrations using the lifting property: